Malik-Shah I: Battle of Kerj Abu Dulaf (1073)

-Campaign of Transoxiana (1073)
+Campaign in Transoxiana (1073)

+Sultan Malikshah ibn Arslan accosted by an old woman.
+Khamsah by Khvaju Kirmani (BL Add.18113), Jalayirid manuscript, 1396.
+Although the story relates to Sultan Malikshah, this is an actual depiction of the Jalayirid ruler Sultan Ahmad who commissioned the painting.

 Malik-Shah then turned his attention towards the Kara-Khanids, who had after the death of Alp Arslan invaded Tukharistan, which was ruled by Malik-Shah's brother Ayaz, who was unable to repel the Kara-Khanids and was killed by them.
 Malik-Shah went on a campaign to Transoxiana with his army in 1073.
 Malik-Shah finally managed to repel the Kara-Khanids and after Balkh and Herat, he headed towards Termez and captured Termez, giving the key of the city to Sav-Tegin.
 Malik-Shah then appointed his other brother Shihab al-Din Tekish as the ruler of Tukharistan and Balkh.
 During the same period, the Ghaznavid ruler Ibrahim was seizing Seljuk territory in northern Khorasan, but was defeated by Malik-Shah, who then made peace with the latter and gave his daughter Gawhar Khatun in marriage to Ibrahim's son Mas'ud III.

-Campaign of Kerman
+Campaign in Kerman

 In 1074, following the events that occurred during the reign of Sultan-Shah (son of Qavurt), who ascended to the throne of Kerman as governor of Kerman, Sultan Malik-Shah decided to launch an expedition against Kerman.
 Entering Kerman territory with his army, Malik-Shah laid siege to Bardsir, Kerman's largest city and capital, but refrained from fighting after the Sultan-Shah begged for forgiveness.
 Malik-Shah only demolished one of the bastions of Kuhan, one of Bardsir's castles.
 After leaving Sultan-Shah as governor of Kerman, he returned to Isfahan, the capital of the Great Seljuk Empire.

-Campaign of Georgia (1075-76)
+Campaign in Georgia (1075-76)

 During George II's reign, some disagreements and internal turmoil arose.
 Consequently, Malik-Shah I launched an expedition against Georgia.
 Malik-Shah I came to Kartli with his army and captured some of the fortresses located there.
 Malik-Shah I later took Ganja from Fadlun and gave the administration of the region to Savtegin, then returned to his capital with his army.